garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/setting-up-dns-private-resolver.md

 # Azure DNS Private Resolver

-Setting up a DNS Private Resolver so that you can access the Azure Private DNS zones connected to your VNET.
+Setting up a DNS Private Resolver so that you can access the Azure Private DNS zones connected to your Azure Virtual Network (VNET).

 ## Architecture Diagram